 Results

-Bus vs Train CO₂ — Per-Passenger Comparison (Coach vs Regional Rail)
+Bus vs Train CO₂ Calculator — Per-Passenger Emissions (2025)

-Enter From / To (or a manual distance), set occupancy, rail type & grid mix, and see which mode wins on CO₂e.
-Auto-calculates and keeps a shareable URL.
+Enter From / To (or a manual distance), set occupancy, rail type and grid gCO₂/kWh, then instantly see which mode is lower on CO₂e per passenger.
+Auto-saves a shareable link.

 Inputs